Epilog

 A special shout out goes to Bill Bryan who more than anyone I think, helped to build the anti-birther community.
 Bill got folks to show up at events, something the Birthers couldn’t do.
 Bill was a role model of courage in the face of birther threats and his personal story of triumph over adversity is an inspiration.
 The Fogbow is the place to be when it comes to combatting right-wing nuttery.

-I want to acknowledge a few Birthers for being brave enough to put forwards ideas on this blog and say around to defend them the best they could, in particular Jerry Collette, and Bob Gard.
+I want to acknowledge a few Birthers for being brave enough to put forwards ideas on this blog and stay around to defend them the best they could, in particular Jerry Collette, and Bob Gard.
 I want to acknowledge Bryan Reilly for having the rare gift among Birthers, the ability to look at the facts and change his mind, and it’s certainly a big deal that he chose to publish his articles here.

 Last, but hardly least, I want to think my wife Ms. Conspiracy for putting up with all of this.
 We married a year before the Obama Conspiracy stuff got started.
 She has tolerated me spending long hours at the keyboard, and listened to countless narratives on what the Birthers are up to.
 She has a good working knowledge of the topic, even though she never reads the blog.
 [Update: she read its last two entries.]